 Perform the same login as the login step in 2.8.
 The login command MUST complete with result code 1000.

-Create a contact delete command with EppHOstDelete01Id.
+Create a contact delete command with EppHostDelete01Id.

-If contact delete requires extra extension and values, create an extension part from EppHOstDelete01Ext01Uri and EppHostDelete01Ext01Sl and fill in field name from EppHOstDelete01Ext01Field01 and values from EppHOstDelete01Ext01Value01.
+If contact delete requires extra extension and values, create an extension part from EppHostDelete01Ext01Uri and EppHostDelete01Ext01Sl and fill in field name from EppHostDelete01Ext01Field01 and values from EppHostDelete01Ext01Value01.

 The contact delete command MUST complete with result code 1000 or 1001.